danny0ceanCA/recruiting_platform/README.md

 npm run dev
 ```

-By default the frontend is served at `http://localhost:5173` and communicates with the FastAPI backend.
+By default the frontend is served at `http://localhost:5173` and communicates with the FastAPI backend on port **8000**.

 ## Placement API